 On an annual basis, PRDOH will publish in a newspaper for general circulation, the notice, "Policy of Non-Discrimination on the Basis of Disability Status."
 The notice will state that PRDOH does not discriminate in admission or access to, or treatment or employment in its federally assisted programs and activities in accordance with PRDOH's Policy of Nondiscrimination.
-The notification will identify the responsible party for Discrimination complaints and grievances as summarized in the Complaints subsection of this Policy.
+The notification will identify the responsible party for Discrimination complaints and grievances as summarized below.

-The notification will be published in a manner that it is accessible for hard to reach subpopulations and members of the populations with disabilities.
+The notification will be published in a manner that it is accessible for hard-to-reach underserved populations and members of the populations with disabilities.